 1 Preliminary considerations topenlarge

-Depending on the mechanism of injury, the split fracture is placed in the frontal or sagittal plane, or in between.
 Usually, the soft-tissue injury is minimal and therefore, these fractures can often be fixed in one stage.
-Even then, the timing can be crucial.
+Timing can be crucial.
 Optimal time is either in the first six hours after injury, or after 4-6 days depending on the soft-tissue swelling.

-As in any pilon fracture, the fibula can be intact or not.
-Additional injury of the syndesmotic ligaments has to be detected during the operation.
+The fibula can be intact or not.
+Additional injury of the syndesmotic ligaments must be detected during the operation.
 It might be necessary to address these injuries as well by suture and/or syndesmotic fixation.

 2 Fracture orientation and choice of approach topenlarge

-Many 43-B1 fractures can be approached minimally invasive using stab incisions for the application of reduction forceps and screw fixation.
-Depending on the fracture pattern, a smaller open approach for the insertion of an antiglide plate might be a good option.
+Many pure split fractures of the distal tibia can be approached minimally invasive using stab incisions for the application of reduction forceps and screw fixation.
+Depending on the fracture pattern, a smaller open approach can be used for the insertion of an antiglide plate.

 This latter approach has to be placed in relation to the position of the proximal end of the fracture and can be placed wherever the fracture ends proximally.

-In general, interfragmentary lag screws should be inserted from the small fragment to the large fragment, providing optimal compression force by the long threaded hole.
+Interfragmentary lag screws should be inserted from the small fragment to the large intact articular segment of the tibia, providing optimal compression force by the long threaded hole.
 In the illustrated cases with smaller fractured fragments, plate and screws are inserted from the same direction.
 With a large fragment, it might be necessary to insert the lag screws at the joint level from the opposite direction of the plate, as shown in the following example.

-The split fracture in type B1 fractures may be placed in the frontal or sagittal plane, or in between.
-Our example shows a fracture with a large posteromedial fragment of the distal tibia, involving more than 80% of the articular surface.
+The following case demonstrates the surgical management of a partial articular split.
+The fracture is a large posteromedial fragment of the distal tibia, involving more than 80% of the articular surface.
 There is a moderate displacement with shortening, resulting in a small intraarticular step and a larger gap.
-The fracture plane is located between the frontal and sagittal planes and therefore has to be classified as 43-B1.1/B1.2.
+The fracture plane is located between the frontal and sagittal.

 3 Approach topenlarge